paultang/centermold/source/Facility.rst

    :align: right
    :width: 250px

 At Centermold, we pride ourselves on our state-of-the-art machining equipment and spacious, meticulously maintained facilities.
-Our advanced machinery ensures precision and efficiency in every mold we create, while our expansive 3,000 square meter, clean workspace promotes seamless operations and consistent quality.
-Whether it’s intricate mold manufacturing or precision injection molding, our facilities are designed to meet the highest standards and exceed your expectations.
+Our advanced machinery ensures precision and efficiency in every mold we create.
+Whether it’s intricate mold manufacturing or precision injection molding.